cgauge/Flask-AWSCognito/docs/source/configure_aws.rst

 Domain
 ------

-The template doesn't create a Domain (not supported as of October 2019) so it should be created manually from console or through API calls.
+The template doesn't create a Domain (not supported by CLoudFormation as of December 2019) so it should be created manually from console or through API calls.

 .. image:: https://raw.githubusercontent.com/cgauge/Flask-AWSCognito/master/docs/img/cognito_domain.png

+Both options - "Amazon Cognito domain" and "Your own domain" are supported.
+Don't forget to pass it to Flask app config.

 Redirect URL
 ------------